DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 # [Delta (B.1.617.2) Lineage](https://nextstrain.org/community/DommanLab/RMCC/ncov/NM)

-Our Nextstrain build includes 31 New Mexico sequences identified as Delta.
+Nearly all recent sequences from New Mexico have been identified as Delta.
 The earliest Delta isolate in New Mexico was collected May 3, 2021.
-Many of the New Mexico Delta isolates cluster with those from neighboring states like Texas and Colorado.
+The phylogeny shows evidence of Delta transmission between New Mexico and neighboring states, all well as transmission within New Mexico.

 ```auspiceMainDisplayMarkdown